Home » Practical Information » Transportation

-Foreigners holding a KITAS or a KITAP are allowed to obtain an Indonesian driver's license - SIM (Surat Izin Mengemudi) anywhere in the country.
-Tourists, Sosbud visa holders and Business visa holder can be issued a SIM valid for 1 or 3 months anywhere were the Direktorat Lantas is equipped with correct software - Bali, Jogja, Jakarta, Manado, Makassar, etc.
+Foreigners holding an ITAS or an ITAP are allowed to obtain an Indonesian driver's license - SIM (Surat Izin Mengemudi) anywhere in the country.
+Tourists, Visit visa holders and Business visa holder can be issued a SIM valid for 1 or 3 months anywhere were the Direktorat Lantas is equipped with correct software - Bali, Jogja, Jakarta, Manado, Makassar, etc.

-The general requirements for a license in Indonesia is that you must be at least 17 years old, pass the theory test, and pass the practical test.
+The general requirements for a license in Indonesia is that you must be at least 17 years old, pass the written theory test (in Bahasa Indonesia) and the practical test.

 Using an agent - or applying in person